paul1776/Slippery-Slot-Machine/README.md

 #### The SlipperySlot API

-Each implementation of a SlipperySlot enacts the rules above through the following two public methods:
+My implementation of a SlipperySlot enacts the rules above through the following two public methods:
 - `int[] pullTheLever()`
   - This method generates a single spin of the slot machine.
 Its return value is an array of five integer values, each lying between 1 and 50 (inclusive) and chosen to be appropriately random.